AcasiaWood/Pycharm-Folder/README.md

 # Python-Folder

 # Introduction About Python
- * this is the python project by using a basic grammar.
+ * this is a python folder by using a basic grammar.
  * use python version 3.0

 # List